skybert/skybert-net/src/talks/bash-foo/slides.md

 ## With them

-you can do incredible things
+You can do incredible things

 ---